Qantas: Price fixing

-In 2006 a class action lawsuit, alleging price-fixing on air cargo freight, was commenced in Australia.
+In 2006, a class action lawsuit, alleging price-fixing on air cargo freight, was commenced in Australia.
 The lawsuit was settled early in 2011 with Qantas agreeing to pay in excess of $21 million to settle the case.

 Qantas has pleaded guilty to participating in a cartel that fixed the price of air cargo.
 Qantas Airways Ltd. was fined CAD$155,000 after it admitted that its freight division fixed surcharges on cargo exported on certain routes from Canada between May 2002 and February 2006.
 In July 2007, Qantas pleaded guilty in the United States to price fixing and was fined a total of $61 million through the Department of Justice investigation.
 The executive in charge was jailed for six months.
 Other Qantas executives were granted immunity after the airline agreed to co-operate with authorities.

-In 2008 the Australian Competition & Consumer Commission fined the airline $20 million for breaches of the acts associated with protecting consumers.
+In 2008, the Australian Competition & Consumer Commission fined the airline $20 million for breaches of the acts associated with protecting consumers.
 In November 2010 Qantas was fined 8.8 million euros for its part in an air cargo cartel involving up to 11 other airlines.
 Qantas was fined NZ$6.5 million in April 2011 when it pleaded guilty in the New Zealand High Court to the cartel operation.

-2011 industrial unrest and grounding of fleet
+Industrial disputes and 2011 grounding of fleet

-In response to ongoing industrial unrest over failed negotiations involving three unions (the Australian Licensed Aircraft Engineers Association (ALAEA), the Australian and International Pilots Association (AIPA) and the Transport Workers Union of Australia (TWU)), the company grounded its entire domestic and international fleet from 5 pm AEDT on 29 October.
-Employees involved would be locked out from 8 p.m.
-AEDT on 31 October.
-It was reported that the grounding would have a daily financial impact of A$20 million.
-In the early hours of 31 October, Fair Work Australia ordered that all industrial action taken by Qantas and the involved trade unions be terminated immediately.
+In response to ongoing industrial unrest over failed negotiations involving three unions (the Australian Licensed Aircraft Engineers Association (ALAEA), the Australian and International Pilots Association (AIPA) and the Transport Workers Union of Australia (TWU)), the company grounded its entire domestic and international fleet from 5 pm AEDT on 29 October 2011, and employees involved would be locked out from 8 p.m.
+AEDT on 31 October 2011.
+However, in the early hours of 31 October, Fair Work Australia ordered that all industrial action taken by Qantas and the involved trade unions be terminated immediately.
 The order was requested by the federal government amid fears that an extended period of grounding would do significant damage to the national economy, especially the tourism and mining sectors.
-The grounding affected an estimated 68,000 customers worldwide.
+It was reported that the grounding would have had a daily financial impact of A$20 million, and affected an estimated 68,000 customers worldwide.

+In 2021, the Transport Workers Union took Qantas to court, over the dismissal of 1,685 baggage handlers and cleaners during the COVID-19 pandemic, whose roles were later outsourced.
+The TWU argued that the airline's actions contravened the Fair Work Act.
+Qantas claimed it had to make the cuts to ensure the company's survival during the pandemic.
+In July 2021, the Federal Court of Australia ruled in favour of the TWU.
+Qantas lost an appeal in May 2022.
+The case moved to the High Court of Australia in May 2023.
+In September 2023, the High Court ruled against Qantas, upholding the original Federal Court decision and leaving the airline liable for compensation.
+After the verdict, Qantas issued an apology to the sacked workers.